-The Organizational Leadership concentration is designed to develop individuals who have the knowledge and capability to take on leadership roles in a variety of settings.
+The Organizational Leadership doctorate program is designed to develop individuals who have the knowledge and capability to take on leadership roles in a variety of settings.
 It was created to provide an environment where professionals can advance their leadership skills while sharing ideas and experiences with business and academic professionals.
 The program has applications to community colleges, liberal arts colleges, and comprehensive universities, as well as business and other organizations engaged in training and development, life-span learning, health care, and adult occupational education.

 In order to provide our students with tools to function effectively as leaders in the next century, computer-based technology is utilized throughout the curriculum.
 Faculty and students work cooperatively in small groups both face-to-face and via electronic media.